Andy Levin is a photographer from New Orleans, Louisiana.

-Andy transplanted to New Orleans in 2004, three years after 9.11 and a year before Hurricane Katrina devastated the Gulf Coast.
-His images of the hurricane and its afternmath are in the permanent collection of the New Orleans Museum of Art.
+Andy transplanted to New Orleans in 2004, three years after 9.11 and a year before the levees failed during Hurricane Katrina devastating the city.
+His images of the hurricane and its aftermath are in the permanent collection of the New Orleans Museum of Art.

 In 2006 Levin was a finalist in the W. Eugene Smith Grant competition for a project on life at the edge of the world’s oceans.
-Levin’s 100Eyes photography workshops have attracted students from all over the world to New Orleans.
+Levin’s 100Eyes photography workshops have attracted students from all over the world to New Orleans and to Haiti.

-Levin sells his work directly to the public at the Frenchman Street Art Market on Frenchman Street, New Orleans, Louisiana from Thursday through Sunday, 7pm to 1am.
-Come by and listen to some live local music and buy some great local art.
+Levin sells his work directly to the public at the Frenchman Street Art Market on Frenchman Street, New Orleans, Louisiana from 7 days a week.

 You can reach him at email@example.com and on his cell phone at 504 377-1866